joe-chiu/LlmPlanningDemo/README.md

 };

 Planner planner = new(
-    "create a children's story book about a genius dog " + moew "saving all the pizza in the wrold from being kidnapped by evil professor cat " + "with 3 chapters, each chapter should contain 3 acts and " + "with illustration for each chapter based on chapter synopsis.",
+    "create a children's story book about a genius dog " + "saving all the pizza in the wrold from being kidnapped by evil professor cat " + "with 3 chapters, each chapter should contain 3 acts and " + "with illustration for each chapter based on chapter synopsis.",